Manuscript Wish List

 My interests in prose include:

 Please ONLY send me novels if they fit into one of the below categories.
-Because I'll be acquiring novel very selectively, projects truly must be perfect for me.
+Because I'll be acquiring prose very selectively, projects truly must be perfect for me, specifically, to make it onto my list.

 -